kovapatrik/homebridge-midea-platform/README.md

 - This feature is completely optional.
 If no credentials are supplied behaviour is unchanged.
 - Credentials are never logged.
 - Only **NetHome Plus** is supported for token fetching.
+- **Token validation:** At startup, the plugin will not overwrite an existing token with a cloud token unless the current token is missing.
+At runtime (after an auth failure), the plugin fetches the cloud token and performs a quick local TCP handshake to verify it actually works before saving.
+This prevents stale cloud tokens from breaking a working configuration.

 ## License